ashkan0201/Hello_World/README.md

 # Hello world

-A beautiful and cool show of Salam Jahan.
+A beautiful and cool show of hello world.

 **When a programmer is told to write Hello world:😅😅🤣**